 - Keep the leaves free of tree limbs, branches, rocks, and all other debris.
 These items can damage equipment and cause injuries.

-- If at all possible, rake leaves to where no cars will park.
-The leaf vacuum hose cannot reach around cars.
+- Where possible, rake leaves to a spot where the pile will not be blocked by parked cars.
+The leaf vacuum hose is not long enough to reach around cars.

 - Keep storm drains clear of leaves.
-A blocked storm drain can cause ponding on the roadway and run-off from decaying leaves harms streams and ultimately the Chesapeake Bay.
+A blocked storm drain can cause flooding on the roadway and run-off from decaying leaves harms our local waterways.

 - If you don’t get your leaves out for your leaf vacuum day, you can always bag your leaves in paper yard waste bags (no plastic bags) and put them out as yard waste.